 I decided to read only women authors in September of 2014, but I’d unknowingly begun much earlier, in January of 2013.
 Here’s how it went down.

 In September of 2014, frustrated by yet another example of white male authors having all of the advantages (it’s worth noting that I don’t even remember what the actual catalyst was, because there are so many possibilities), I declared that I was not going to read anymore books by men.
-Then I looked at my husband, whose manuscript I was in the middle of; my comic book shelf, which contained (at the time) two trade paperbacks of my favorite series, Matt Fraction’s Hawkeye; and my daughter, to whom I’ve been reading the Oz books.
+Then I looked at my husband, whose manuscript I was in the middle of; my comic book shelf, which contained (at the time) two trade paperbacks of my favorite series, Matt Fraction’s Hawkeye; and my son, to whom I’ve been reading the Oz books.

 I quickly set some ground rules.